-drtariqkhattak@yahoo.com Head Start Sta
+drtariqkhattak@yahoo.com Head to the second seco

 .also at times done for the diagnosis or staging of a neoplasm and storage disorders.
-Trephine biopsy is usually performed when there is hypoplasia or aplasia on aspiration.
+Trephine biopsy is usually performed when there is hypoplasia or aplasia on aspiration7.
 Pancytopenia is an important clinicohaematological entity encountered in our day-to-day clinical practice.
 There are varying trends in its clinical pattern, treatment modalities, and outcome.
 The aim of this study was to evaluate the etiological spectrum of pancytopenias on the basis of bone marrow examination.